VladimirAlexiev/soml/owl2soml/README.md

 ## Change Log

+6-Apr-2020
+- `make_superClass()`: fix `ERROR: Object 'lcclr:Arrangement' should have at least one type value`: declare RDF `type` of undefined (external) classes
+- Emit the RDF `type` of superclasses at the concrete class not the abstract Interface
+- Filter out unsupported datatypes (using a blacklist `@NO_DATATYPES`) and issue warning
+- Sort multiple superclasses and multiple ranges by SOML name before picking the first one, in order to be deterministic
+- Don't mangle prefixed names: PLATFORM-1625 "Allow punctuation in local names and prefixes" replaces `[-_.:]` with `_` so we don't need to do it

 5-Apr-2020
 - Add datatypes `xsd:dateTimeStamp` (mapped to `dateTime`), `fibo-fnd-dt-fd:CombinedDateTime` (mapped to `dateOrYearOrMonth`), `owl:rational` (mapped to `xsd:decimal` even though that's a lie)